Survey Results - Trainee feedback on Osborne Clarke LLP

 The Lex 100 verdict on Osborne Clarke LLP

-A day in the life of… Emma Hands, trainee solicitor, Osborne Clarke LLP
+A day in the life of… Emma Hands, associate, Osborne Clarke LLP

 University: University of Exeter